skatejs/skatejs/CONTRIBUTING.md

 ### Documentation / website

-To document a package or work on the website, run `bolt start`.
+To document a package or work on the website, run `yarn start`.
 This will startup a `webpack-dev-server` and you can dev as normal.

 ### Other commands